 Just behind the main train and bus station this calming and relaxing place invites you to go for a short stroll between the tombs.
 It is no problem to sit on the grass and read and when it gets dark it can be a perfect place to play hide and seek.

-Winter opening times are valid since October.
+Summer opening times are valid till October.